Hasham-98/GravityBooks-ETL-Project/README.md

 Project Overview

 This project focuses on extracting data from an OLTP database of an online book store and transforming it into a data warehouse (DWH) optimized for analytics and reporting.
-The ETL (Extract, Transform, Load) process was implemented using SQL Server Integration Services (SSIS), and the data warehouse is structured using a snowflake schema with fact and dimension tables.
+The ETL (Extract, Transform, Load) process was implemented using SQL Server Integration Services (SSIS), and the data warehouse is structured using a Galaxy schema with fact and dimension tables.

 Project Structure
 Source: OLTP Database